milvus-io/milvus/docs/design_docs/segcore/timetravel.md

 # Time Travel Implementation (Segment Level)
-Currently，There are two paths to implement time travel:
+Currently，there are two paths to implement time travel:

 1. Restrict with vec_count, used in growing segment
 2. Generate bitmask and combine it with DSL calculation results.
 It is mainly used in sealed segment